Are your typical diaper creams cloth diaper friendly? What are the best cloth diaper rash creams on the market?

 Regardless of what cream you choose, we will always recommend using a liner with any cream just to be on the safe side.

-CJ’s BUTTer Cloth Diaper Rash Cream
+CJ’s BUTTer: A Wonderful Diaper Rash Cream for Cloth Diapers

 So good you could eat it - literally!
 CJ’s Butter products are all-natural and work exceptionally well.